 This project aims to investigate the genetic architecture of morphometric, fitness and health related traits in the Soay sheep (Ovis aries), using new analytical methods and data collected as part of a long-term study on the St. Kilda archipelago (Scotland) that is one of the largest projects encompassing genomic data and high quality phenotypes in a wild population (http://soaysheep.biology.ed.ac.uk).
 The data consist of over 6,500 individuals that have been genotyped for around 39K polymorphic loci (SNPs), and, in addition, a subset of 188 that have been genotyped with a high-density SNP chip containing 450K polymorphic SNPs in Soays.
-By applying cutting edge quantitative genomic methodologies to this population, we will be able to explore strategies that could be used in other populations as the data become available.
+By applying cutting edge quantitative genomic methodologies to this population, we will be able to explore strategies that could be used in other populations, including livestock, as the data become available.

 Bérénos C, Ellis PA, Pilkington JG, Lee SH, Gratten J and Pemberton JM (2015) Heterogeneity of genetic architecture of body size traits in a free‐living population.
 Molecular Ecology, 24, 1810-1830.

 Xia C, Amador C, Huffman J, Trochet H, Campbell A, Porteous D, Generation Scotland, Hastie N, Hayward C, Vitart V, Navarro P and Haley C (2016) Pedigree- and SNP-Associated Genetics and Recent Environment are the Major Contributors to Anthropometric and Cardiometabolic Trait Variation.
 PLoS Genetics, 12 (2), e1005804

 Shirali M, Knott S, Pong-Wong R, Navarro P and Haley C (2018) Haplotype Heritability Mapping Method Uncovers Missing Heritability of Complex Traits.
 Scientific Reports, 8, 4982